dtb012/FaceAndHandTracker/README.md

 ## Dashboard Features

 * **Balanced Center-Video Layout:** The video feed is locked to a non-distorted, standard 16:9 aspect ratio and centered on the screen.
 The feed is mirrored horizontally to feel natural to the user.
-* **Gear Configuration Menu ⚙️:** Located discreetly in the top-right corner of the interface, clicking the gray gear icon toggles a floating, draggable Modules Selection panel.
+* **Gear Configuration Menu ⚙️:** Located in the top-right corner of the interface, clicking the gray gear icon toggles a floating, draggable Modules Selection panel.
 This panel allows you to selectively toggle data tracking loops on or off to optimize performance and screen space.
 * **Dual-Hand Tracking (Stream Panels A & B):** Pinpoints and separates data for both hands simultaneously across 21 unique skeletal landmarks.
 To ensure instant data tracking readability, each finger cluster is color-coded:
   * **Wrist Base:** red
   * **Thumb:** orange